Looking for a weight bench that is compact and light enough to not only fit but also be easy to move around and store in your apartment?

 Since the bench is there to hold you just in case, you can try and scale your squats by extending one leg in front of you and doing them on one leg at a time.
 That not only puts more weight on each glute but also has you work on your balance and keeping your core involved.

-So, you see, there’s plenty of reasons getting a bench should be on your top priorities if you are planning on training at home.
+So, you see, there’s plenty of reasons getting a bench should be on your top priorities if you are planning on training at home, it's not just bench presses or chest presses and other upper body exercises but you can also do lower body exercises.

 Video Illustraion of Bench Squats